 2. Shake Things Up and Try Something New

 For some, the holiday season beams a spotlight on all the difficult changes in life.
-It’s been more than five years since my mother has sat at my holiday table, yet it feels just like yesterday.
-There are times during the holidays when those precious memories overwhelm me, and I feel like I would give anything to have her back with me for just one more celebration.
-The rest of my dear family is scattered across the country, making it difficult for us all to get together and increases that spotlight on her absence even more.
+It’s been more than 10 years since I’ve shared a holiday with either of my parents, yet it feels just like yesterday.
+There are times during the holidays when those precious memories overwhelm me, and I feel like I would give anything to have them back with me for just one more celebration.
+The rest of my dear family is scattered across the country, making it difficult for us all to get together and that increases the spotlight on my parents’ absence even more.

 I learned the hard way that trying to recreate times past only leads to sadness.
 While it was painful growth, I needed to go through a season of letting go of my sentimental expectations of holidays being spent with all of my extended family, and create new traditions that include honoring the memory of loved ones lost.